pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/README.md

 #####<function>machine.main(filename)</function>

-Set the filename of the main script to run after boot.py is finished.
-If this function is not called then the default file main.py will be executed.
+Set the `filename` of the main script to run after `boot.py` is finished.
+If this function is not called then the default file `main.py` will be executed.

-It only makes sense to call this function from within boot.py.
+It only makes sense to call this function from within `boot.py`.

 #####<function>machine.rng()</function>